Distaff

-A distaff (/ˈdɪstɑːf/, /ˈdɪstæf/, also called a rock), is a tool used in spinning.
+A distaff (/ˈdɪstɑːf/, /ˈdɪstæf/, also called a rock) is a tool used in spinning.
 It is designed to hold the unspun fibers, keeping them untangled and thus easing the spinning process.
 It is most commonly used to hold flax and sometimes wool, but can be used for any type of fibre.
 Fiber is wrapped around the distaff and tied in place with a piece of ribbon or string.
 The word comes from Low German dis, meaning a bunch of flax, connected with staff.

 As an adjective, the term distaff  is used to describe the female side of a family.
 The corresponding term for the male side of a family is the "spear" side.

 Form

-In Western Europe, there were two common forms of distaves, depending on the spinning method.
+In Western Europe, there were two common forms of distaff, depending on the spinning method.
 The traditional form is a staff held under one's arm while using a spindle – see the figure illustration.
-It is about 3 ft long, held under the left arm, with the right hand used in drawing the fibres from it.
-This version is the older of the two, as spindle spinning predates spinning on a wheel.
+It is about 3 ft long, held under the left arm, with the fibres drawn from it by the right hand.
+This version is the older of the two, as spindle-spinning predates spinning on a wheel.

 A distaff can also be mounted as an attachment to a spinning wheel.
 On a wheel, it is placed next to the bobbin, where it is in easy reach of the spinner.
 This version is shorter, but otherwise does not differ from the spindle version.

-By contrast, the traditional Russian distaff, used both with spinning wheels and with spindles, is L-shaped and consists of a horizontal board, known as the dontse (донце), and a flat vertical piece, frequently oar-shaped, to the inner side of which the bundle of fibers was tied or pinned.
-The spinner sat on the dontse, with the vertical piece of the distaff to her left, and drew the fibers out with her left hand.
+By contrast, the traditional Russian distaff used both with spinning wheels and with spindles, is L-shaped and consists of a horizontal board, known as the dontse (донце), and a flat vertical piece, frequently oar-shaped, to the inner side of which the bundle of fibers was tied or pinned.
+The spinner sat on the dontse, with the vertical piece of the distaff to their left, and drew the fibers out with the left hand.
 The distaff was often richly carved and painted and was an important element of Russian folk art.

-Recently, handspinners have begun using wrist distaves to hold their fiber; these are made of flexible material, such as braided yarn, and can swing freely from the wrist.
+Recently, handspinners have begun using wrist distaffs to hold the fiber; these are made of flexible material, such as braided yarn, and can swing freely from the wrist.
 A wrist distaff generally consists of a loop with a tail, at the end of which is a tassel, often with beads on each strand.
-The spinner wraps the roving or tow around the tail and through the loop to keep it out of the way, and to keep it from getting snagged.
+The spinner wraps the roving or tow around the tail and through the loop to keep it out of the way and to keep it from getting snagged.